Patrick Vieira: Media

-Vieira features in EA Sports FIFA video game series; he was on the cover of FIFA 2005, and was named in the Ultimate Team Legends in FIFA 14.
+Vieira features in the FIFA video game series published by EA Sports; he was on the cover of FIFA 2005, and was named in the Ultimate Team Legends in FIFA 14.
 Vieira was sponsored by sportswear company Nike, and appeared in several Nike commercials.
 In a global Nike advertising campaign in the run-up to the 2002 World Cup in Korea and Japan, he starred in a "Secret Tournament" commercial (branded "Scorpion KO") directed by Terry Gilliam, appearing alongside football players such as Thierry Henry, Ronaldo, Edgar Davids, Fabio Cannavaro, Francesco Totti, Ronaldinho, Luís Figo and Hidetoshi Nakata, with former player Eric Cantona the tournament "referee".
 Vieira also worked as a pundit for ITV during their coverage of the 2014 FIFA World Cup.